ucabxy7/COMPM080-Tutorials-2020/course_work_1/README.md

 e.g.
 ![Image](/course_work_1/imgs/nv_shading.png)

 8. Q4 subsample rate - trimesh.sample is a function for sampling points on the input MESH.
 Question 4 is asking to reduce the # of input points(vertices in our case).
 If you do trimesh.sample on the input bunny mesh (which is a imperfect mesh as you can see), you will introduce many noisy points.
-In pratical, we have input scans as points sets, then we do registeration and get a reconstructed mesh
+In pratical, we have input scans as points sets, then we do registeration and get a reconstructed mesh.
+Please apply your sampling method directly on the input points(vertices).

-9. Point selection in ICP: there are many subsampling strategy.
+9. Point selection in ICP: there are many subsampling strategies.
 In this [paper](https://graphics.stanford.edu/papers/stabicp/stabicp.pdf), they subsample on the source points (see Section 3).

 ## Results reference